 The three biggest aged care programs have different age profiles among their users:

 - People using home support and home care are somewhat younger than those using residential care.
-A higher proportion of people using residential care were aged 85 years and over (47% of men and 65% of women) compared with those using home care (39% of men and 43% of women), and home support (29% of men and 30% of women).
+A higher proportion of people using residential care were aged 85 years and over (47% of men and 65% of women) compared with those using home care (39% of men and 43% of women), and home support (29% for both men and women).

 Men and women using aged care have different age profiles.
 This is particularly pronounced in residential care.

 - A higher proportion of women in residential care were in older age groups compared with men.
-For example, 1 in 10 women in residential care on 30 June 2017 were aged 95–99, compared with 1 in 20 men.
+For example, 1 in 9 women in residential care on 30 June 2018 were aged 95–99, compared with almost 1 in 20 men.

 - There were more men in younger age groups than there were women; for example, the 60–64 age group represented 3% of men using residential aged care, compared with 1% of women.

 A population pyramid shows the proportion of people using aged care services by age group, sex and the type of aged care service.
 There were differences in the age profiles of people using residential care, home care and home support services.
 The pyramid shows that people using residential care services were more skewed toward the older age groups, with the majority of people aged 85 years and over.
 Home care and Home support had more users in the younger age groups than residential care.

 Aboriginal and Torres Strait Islander people using aged care services are younger than non-Indigenous people